NateWr/restaurant-reservations/readme.txt

 = How to use =

 There is a short guide to using the plugin in the /docs/ folder.
 It can be accessed by following the Help link listed under the plugin on the Plugins page in your WordPress admin area.
 Not sure where that is?
-One of the [screenshots](http://wordpress.org/plugins/restaurant-reservations/screenshots/) for this plugin will show you where to find it.
+The last [screenshot](http://wordpress.org/plugins/restaurant-reservations/screenshots/) for this plugin will show you where to find it.

 = Addons =
 [MailChimp for Restaurant Reservations](http://themeofthecrop.com/plugin/mailchimp-restaurant-reservations/?utm_source=Plugin&utm_medium=Plugin%20Description&utm_campaign=Restaurant%20Reservations) - Subscribe emails from new restaurant reservations to your MailChimp mailing list.